open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

     "specversion": "1.0",
     // Unique indentifier for cloud events message.
     "id": "<cloud-events-message-id>",
-    // Use "/sources/<source-id>/clusters/<cluster-id>/<resource-type>" as the cloud events source to identify the context in which an event occurred.
+    // <source-id> should be a unique identifier for the source to identify the context in which an event occurred.
-    // <source-id> should be a unique identifier for the source.
-For instance, a hub controller can generate a source ID by hashing the hub cluster URL and appending a controller name.
+    // For example, a hub controller can generate a source ID by hashing the hub cluster URL and appending a controller name,
-    // <cluster-id> represents the identifier of the target cluster to which this cloud event is sent.
-    // <resource-type> refers to the resource included in the cloud event payload.
+    // a work agent can generate a source ID with <hub-id>/<agent-id>.
-    "source": "/sources/<source-id>/clusters/<cluster-id>/<resource-type>",
+    "source": "<source-id>",
+    // The type of the CloudEvents, use "<reverse-group-of-resource>.<resource-version>.<resource-name>.<subresource>.<action>"
-    // Use "<reverse-domain-name-of-resource-organization>.<resource-version>.<resource-name>.<subsource>.<action>" as the format for this attribute, which contains a value describing the type of event related to the originating occurrence.
+    // as the format for this attribute, which contains a value describing the type of event data.
+    // "<reverse-group-of-resource>.<resource-version>.<resource-name>" identifies the type of the resource included in the event payload;
+    // "<subresource>" can be one of "spec" and "status";
+    // "<action>" represents the action for this resource, e.g. create_request, update_request and delete_request and resync_request.
-    // For example, "io.open-cluster-management.v1.manifestwork.statusresync.requested" can be used as a sample format.
+    // For example, "io.open-cluster-management.works.v1alpha1.manifest.status.resync_request".
-    "type": "<reverse-domain-name-of-resource-organization>.<resource-version>.<resource-name>.<subsource>.<action>",
+    "type": "<reverse-group-of-resource>.<resource-version>.<resource-name>.<subsource>.<action>",
     // Timestamp of when the occurrence happened.
 Optional, if present, MUST adhere to the format specified in RFC 3339.
     "time": "<timestamp-of-the-event-occurrence>",
     // Content type of data value, If present, MUST adhere to the format specified in RFC 2046.